DdMad/xact-mongodb-impl/README.md

 The final result of thoughput will be written in a file called `result-d8-n.txt.out` or `result-d40-n.txt.out`, where `n` is the number of transaction file.

+All the output files will be in the same directory as the data files or xact files.

 ## PS
 When you run the jar, ensure that there is a `log4j.properities`.
 If you run the jar in other places, just copy the `log4j.properities` in this project to the same place.